inflightsoftware/skills/docs/instructions.md

 Ask the user: "Do you deploy with Vercel, or do you want to paste a staging URL?"

-**If Vercel:** First, get the team and project IDs:
+**If Vercel:** List the available teams:

 ```bash
 inflight vercel teams
 ```

-Ask which team.
-Then:
+**Always ask the user which team to use** — do not assume, even if there's only one that looks right.
+Present the team names and IDs, then ask.

+Then list projects for the chosen team:

 ```bash
 inflight vercel projects --team=TEAM_ID
 ```

+**Always ask the user which project to use** — do not assume.
+Present the project names and IDs, then ask.

-Ask which project.
-Then save the Vercel configuration:
+Save the Vercel configuration:

 ```bash
 inflight vercel --team=TEAM_ID --project=PROJECT_ID --json
 ```

-This saves the Vercel project globally so future `inflight share` and `inflight vercel deployments` commands use it automatically.
-To change the project later, run this command again with different IDs.
+This saves the Vercel project globally so future commands use it automatically.
+To change later, run this command again with different IDs.

 ### Step 7: Share a staging URL

-**If Vercel:** Try the branch preview URL first (recommended — it auto-updates with each push):
+**If Vercel:** Get the branch preview URL (a stable URL that auto-updates with each push):

 ```bash
 inflight vercel branch-url --branch=BRANCH_NAME
 ```

-Returns `{"url": "my-branch.my-app.vercel.app", "branch": "main"}` or `{"url": null}` if no deployment exists for that branch.

-If no branch URL is available, fall back to picking from recent deployments:
+Also get recent deployments:

 ```bash
 inflight vercel deployments
 ```

+**Present both options to the user and ask which they want to use:**
+- The branch preview URL (recommended — auto-updates with each push, no need to re-share)
+- A specific deployment from the list

+**Do not assume** — always let the user choose.

-**Important:** Only suggest deployments created AFTER the commit from Step 5, since older deployments won't have the widget script.
+**Important:** If the widget script tag was just added in Step 5, only suggest deployments created AFTER that commit was pushed.
+Older deployments won't have the widget.

 **If manual URL:** Ask the user for their staging URL.